View Richard Jensen's Obituary on journaltimes.com and share memories

-Richard J. Jensen, 90, of Rhinelander, formerly of Racine, passed away on Sunday, January 19, 2020 at Grace Lodge Assisted Living.
+RHINELANDER - Richard James Jensen, 90, passed away on Sunday, January 19, 2020 at Grace Lodge Assisted Living.

+He was born on January 1, 1930 in Racine, WI, the son of Sidney and Esther (nee: Anderson) Jensen.
+Richard proudly served in the United States Air Force during the Korean War and was honorably discharged as a Staff Sergeant.
+He was united in marriage to Betty Ludwig in Racine on October 4, 1952.
+Richard attended college at the University of Wisconsin-Extension in Racine.
+He had been employed as an accountant and office manager for Racine Water and Wastewater Dept. for 35 years, retiring in 1990.

+Surviving are his wife, Betty and their son, Terry (Peggy) Jensen and daughter, Sally (Leonard) Gaines; grandsons, Lee (Amberly) Jensen and Eric Jensen; great granddaughter, Penelope.
+He is further survived by nieces, nephews, aunts, uncles, other relatives and friends.
+Preceded in death by his brother, sister-in-law, parents and nephew Steven.

-Visitation will be at Sturino Funeral Home on Thursday, January 23, 2020 from 5 p.m. until 7 p.m.
+Visitation will be at the Sturino Funeral Home on Thursday, January 23, 2020 from 5 p.m. until 7 p.m.
 Richard will be laid to rest at West Lawn Memorial Park with full military honors on Friday at 11 a.m.
-Please meet at cemetery Chapel.

-See Thursdays Journal Times or funeral home website for full obituary information.

 Online condolences to www.sturinofuneralhome.com